Tariq Aziz: Assassination attempt

 In April 1980, Aziz was subjected to an assassination attempt at the main gate of Al-Mustansiriya University while university students were gathered on both sides of the entrance to welcome him.
 A graduate of Al-Sadr Camp and a member of the Dawa Party threw a hand grenade at his motorcade.
 His bodyguards quickly surrounded him, but he sustained a hand injury from grenade shrapnel.
 Many university students near the gate were also injured, with red blood clearly visible on their white shirts, as the university’s uniform for the hot days of April consisted of a white shirt and gray pants.
+Tariq Aziz was targeted as the Dawa Party was particularly offended by his Christian affiliation.

 After the incident, Saddam Hussein arrived at Al-Mustansiriya University and delivered a speech to the students, during which he said, "We are dancing on the shoulders of death."
-At the time, the Iraqi government claimed that Iran backed the attack, and Saddam’s government immediately accused the Dawa Party of orchestrating the attempt.
+At the time, the Iraqi government said that Iran backed the attack, and Saddam’s government immediately accused the Dawa Party of orchestrating the attempt.
 It was an Iranian-backed assassination attempt.
 The attack killed several people.
 This incident formed part of the casus belli of the Iran–Iraq War.
 As the attempted assassin was a Feyli Kurd, the incident also formed the casus belli for the signing of Decree No. 666 which ordered the deportations of Iraqis of foreign origin.